Tashkeel Dubai: Residencies

 Tashkeel residencies facilitate dialogue and exchange of experience, knowledge and skills across various disciplines of contemporary art and design.
 They support the creative growth of emerging and established visual artists and designers, encouraging experimentation with new concepts and materials.

 Workshops

-Tashkeel offers a year-round programme of workshops and courses for all abilities and ages.
-Theoretical courses for practitioners include Critical Dialogues, which explores the mechanisms of critique, and Professional Practice.“There’s an appetite and even a hunger for these forums of discussion and exchange,” Jones says.
-“My experience at Tashkeel opened my eyes to that.
-This group of women really benefitted from each other’s experience above and beyond what the subject matter was.”
+Tashkeel has a year-round programme of workshops and courses for all abilities and ages.
+Theoretical courses for practitioners include Critical Dialogues, which explores the mechanisms of critique, and Professional Practice."There's an appetite and even a hunger for these forums of discussion and exchange," Jones says.
+"My experience at Tashkeel opened my eyes to that.
+This group of women really benefitted from each other's experience above and beyond what the subject matter was."
 (Kevin Jones on the Critical Dialogues workshop sessions he leads at Tashkeel).Intensive courses on Arabic type design and typography are delivered annually in Dubai by the Khatt Foundation, a Tashkeel partner.

 Tashkeel is a partner of Youth xHub, a UAE Federal Government initiative organized by Emirates Youth Council, delivering a monthly programme of creative talks and workshops to people aged under 30.